The Real Costof Debt

 Your car depreciates while your monthly payment, invested instead, would compound.
 Same money, very different outcomes.

-Investment assumes 7% annual return.
+Investment return rate set above.
 Car depreciation assumes ~15%/year.
 This is illustrative, not financial advice.

 Cars have never been this expensive to finance